Central Texas mother honors daughter by helping other parents suffering from child loss

 TEMPLE, Texas —

-A Central Texas mother that suffered the loss of her child is working to help other parents who may find themselves in similar situations.
+A Central Texas mother who suffered the loss of her child is working to help other parents who may find themselves in similar situations.

-Anna Doherty and her husband, Kevin, lost their second child, Daisy, this last summer.
-Now Anna is working to honor Daisy's legacy.
+Anna Doherty and her husband, Kevin, lost their second child, Daisy, this past summer.
+Now Anna Doherty is working to honor her daughter's legacy.

-"So, everything that I want to do, I want to make her proud as her mom," said Anna Doherty.
+"So, everything that I want to do, I want to make her proud as her mom," Anna Doherty said.

 Doherty carried Daisy for eight months until one day, the unexpected happened.